 #4 Communicate, coordinate, and connect

 If you ask a project management professional what is, in their opinion, the biggest part of the project manager’s job, they will likely say communication.
+Conveniently use free schedule maker online for general communication between group members.

 And it will be true for many project managers.
 They are a middle man who coordinates and connects people within their team but also outside stakeholders, such as suppliers, colleagues from other departments, business users, management, shareholders.

 Project managers must have great communication skills and be great negotiators.
 Often, how well-optimized product development is would be a direct result of the project managers’ ability to make the people work together as a team.
+That’s why many create a special communication plan where all rules, details, and everyone’s contacts are outlined for maximum transparency.

 Management and leadership are close but not the same.